metyu-melkonyan/metyu-melkonyan/README.md

 ---
 ## About Me

-I am Metyu Melkonyan.I am a fresh graduate of the University of Toronto Cell Systems and a Molecular Biology student specializing in Bioinformatics.
+I am Metyu Melkonyan.I am a fresh graduate of the University of Toronto Cell Systems and a Molecular Biology student specializing in Bioinformatics.I am currently continuing my studies in Biomedical Engineering.
 ---
 ## 📚 Bioinformatics Works